-Sugarcane production in India is very popular agricultural state, and plus 65% of the population indulge in agriculture.
+Sugarcane production in India is a very popular agricultural state, and plus 65% of the population indulge in agriculture.
 Almost every kind of crop is grown in India.
 Sugarcane is one of the most popular crops in India.
 Sugarcane refers to several species and hybrids of tall perennial grasses in the genus Saccharum, tribe Andropogoneae, used for sugar production.
 The plants are 2–6 m tall with stout, jointed, fibrous stalks rich in sucrose, which accumulate in the stalk internodes.

 Sugarcane was initially cultivated in “New Guinea” around 800 BC.
 The country Brazil is the largest producer of sugarcane in the world.
 Excessive production of sugarcane in India results in India being the 2nd largest sugarcane producing country in the world.
 Sugarcane used for making sugar, gur and khandsari, which consumed widely across the nation.
 Except for Rajasthan, Jammu and Kashmir, and northeastern states, every state produces sugarcane in India in some quantity.
 In this article, we will discuss aspects related to sugarcane production in India, compare top sugarcane producing states in India, and analyse the export scenario of sugarcane.